 Three documents will be used to evaluate the faculty member:

-Form FE-1, Chairperson/Dean Rating of Faculty Teaching Effectiveness, Form FE-2, Student Appraisal of Faculty, and Form FE-3, Annual Report on
+Form FE-1, Teaching Performance Review , Form FE-2, Student Appraisal of Faculty, and Form FE-3, Annual Report on

 Professional Growth and Service.
-The documents listed above will be used by the evaluator to determine ratings on Form FE-4, Summary of Evaluations, the permanent record of the annual evaluation.
+The documents listed above will be used by the evaluator to determine ratings on Form FE-4, Summary of Evaluations, and the permanent record of the annual evaluation.

-Rating of Faculty Teaching Effectiveness Form FE-1
+Teaching Performance Review FE-1

-Each department chair or dean will prepare the Rating of Faculty Teaching Effectiveness form using student evaluations, the faculty self-inventory, and their own knowledge of the work of the faculty member.
-The faculty and head within each department will have the option of choosing to use classroom visitation by the supervisor, peer evaluation, or neither as part of the evaluation of faculty teaching effectiveness.
-If either of these evaluation methods is used, the criteria for evaluation shall be developed by the faculty and head involved.
-The following outline will be used as a guide in assessing teaching effectiveness.

-The following five categories are identified for rating purposes, with weights for each:

-Preparation for Teaching (30%)

-Maintains currency in field.

-Develops instructional materials (syllabi, outlines, electronic aids, classroom policy statement, etc.).

-Organizes and prepares subject matter regularly.

-Classroom/Lab Presentation (30%)

-Seeks to establish rapport with students.

-Communicates subject matter effectively.

-Stimulates student thinking and exposes students to a wide variety of viewpoints.

-Makes organized presentation of material.

-Creates an environment conducive to learning.

-Evaluation of Student Achievement (10%)

-Applies and communicates in writing effective and equitable procedures in measuring student performance.

-Evaluates student performance in a reasonable manner.

-Makes available up-to-date information regarding individual student progress.

-Response to Individual Student Needs (20%)

-Is readily and reasonably available for student conferences and counseling; maintains appropriate office hours.

-Is reasonably sensitive to individual student needs.

-Professional Demeanor (10%)

-Is punctual and dependable.

-Maintains appropriate professional demeanor in teaching situations.

-Exercises reasonable care of university facilities, equipment, and supplies.

 Student Appraisal of Faculty Form FE-2

 Student evaluation of faculty will take place for every course taught.
 For courses that run the full length of the semester, evaluations will be made available to students from the day after the last day to withdraw from a course through the day before final examinations of courses scheduled for the full length of the semester.
 For courses with formats shorter than the full length of the semester, e.g., eight- week format and weekend-format courses, the courses will be evaluated according to the schedule of the full-semester courses.
 January intersession courses will be evaluated according to the spring schedule.